domnulvlad/KLineKWP1281Lib/README.md

 - For my testing I have been using an original VAG Instruments cluster on my workbench, to which I have connected the adapter board directly to the K-Line.
 - In reality, this project will most likely be useful in logging values, installing custom displays or DIY scan tools.
 - As such, my hardware setup solution above is useful in the scenario of a scan tool.
 A much neater approach would be including an Arduino Nano / Pro Micro + step-down voltage regulator inside the housing of the OBD2 connector, or even an Arduino Pro Mini for use cases where the USB connection to a computer is not necessary (logging to SD cards, custom displays etc).
 - ***One useful detail to consider is that all modules that communicate with this protocol are all connected to the same K-Line.
-Wherever you choose to connect it either to the external diganostic port or by tapping into the K-Line on the instruments cluster or the radio, you will be able to connect to any module inside the vehicle.***
+Wherever you choose to connect it either to the external diagnostic port or by tapping into the K-Line on the instruments cluster or the radio, you will be able to connect to any module inside the vehicle.***
 + For the time being, these are installation methods I have thought of:
 + 1. non-intrusive: cable going from OBD2 connector to an external Arduino connected in turn to a computer (for debugging, logging, scanning, coding)
 + 2. non-intrusive: OBD2 connector with a small-form-factor Arduino inside, eventually with an USB cable to a computer